top of page

 Includes candy waves and candy glass windows.

 This is my first time entering a gingerbread house contest.
 This is the fourth annual gingerbread house that I have made for my grandchildren.
 The first three were for them, Frozen ,Minnie Mouse and a Fairy tree house.
 This year I wanted to do something reflecting one of my favorite hobbies, which is gardening.
 The grandkids call me, Mooma, so I titled this Mooma's plant shop.
+I used gingerbread, royal icing, rice krispie treats, fondant, ice cream cones, gelatin sheets and candy pearls.

 The clock tower and home always reminds me of a quaint, small town in New England.
+My family and I used a wide assortment of candies and this is completely edible.
+We donated it to a children's hospital where it is on display for all to see.

 We knew that this house would be given to children of a family we sponsored this holiday season, so we used lots of candy that they could "snack" on when no one was looking!
 We hoped they would know that we cared and wished for them peace and love during the coming year.